JetBrains/ideavim/doc/set-commands.md

                    mouse           when using the mouse
                    key             when using shifted special[1] keys
                    cmd             when using "v", "V", or <C-V>

+                   template        DEPRECATED.
+PLEASE USE `idearefactormode` OPTION
-                   template        when starting a template       - IdeaVim ONLY refactoring     when refactoring without      - IdeaVim ONLY a template is performed
+                                   when starting a template       - IdeaVim ONLY

+                   refactoring     when refactoring without      - IdeaVim ONLY a template is performed